colrich/educates-buildservice/workshop/content/exercises/02-create-training-portal.md

 There are two key sections in the training portal specification.

-The `spec.portal` section is used to define properties which apply to the training portal as a whole such as access controls and the overall number of workshop sessions that can be created.
+The `spec.portal` section is used to define properties which apply to the training portal as a whole such as access controls and the maximum number of workshop sessions that can be created.

 The `spec.workshops` section is a list of the workshops to be made available.
 The names of the workshops must match the names of the `Workshop` custom resource definitions you loaded previously.

 Against each workshop you can set properties which apply only to that workshop.
-This can include a specific capacity for the workshop, a specific number of reserved workshop sessions that should be pre-created in readiness, and time limits.
+This can include a specific capacity for the workshop, the number of reserved workshop sessions that should be pre-created in readiness, and time limits.

 In this workshop we will dive further into a few of the different things you can define in `TrainingPortal`.
 For a more thorough description consult the documentation.